DSLucasHM/AI_StockAnalyst/README.md

 ### 📚 About the Project

 This AI-powered stock analysis system simulates in-depth conversations between virtual financial analysts.
-Each stock is explored through dialogues with a domain specialist connected to real-time web data and a geopolitical expert assessing global risk factors.
-The result is a detailed, context-rich financial report built entirely by collaborative AI agents.
+Each stock is investigated through dialogue with a domain specialist connected to real-time web data and a geopolitical expert assessing global risk factors.
+The result is a detailed, context-rich financial report generated entirely by collaborative AI agents.

-Technically, the system leverages LangChain, LangGraph, and OpenAI models to coordinate a multi-agent workflow.
-Tavily powers targeted web searches, while Pydantic ensures data integrity throughout.
+Technically, the system leverages LangChain, LangGraph, and OpenAI models to orchestrate a multi-agent workflow.
+Tavily enables targeted web searches, while Pydantic ensures data integrity.
 The architecture is modular, scalable, and optimized for automated, data-driven research and narrative generation.

----

-The system leverages the GPT-4o Mini model throughout the entire process.
-Its performance can be enhanced through various strategies such as:

-- Implementing Tavily url limitations
-- Improving prompt engineering
-- Adding new analytical steps or virtual analysts
-- Using SLMs (Small Language Models) to reduce costs
-- Implementing LLM routing and other advanced techniques

-Feel free to improve the prompt, customize the process, and reach out if you have any questions or suggestions.
+GPT-4o Mini and Tavily API power the entire process from start to finish.

 ### 🗂️ Project Structure